Introduction: DIMP (Desulfator in My Pocket)

 - Turn on the rocker switch and watch the voltage change.
 At least one of the two neon lamps will light up while there are lethal voltages in the DIMP (see the note below for what the lamps mean).

 - If the voltage jumps way up and doesn't come down, the battery is almost certainly totally unrecoverable.
-It should jump up quickly, then drop down almost as quickly under its nominal voltage, then gradually rise as it charges/desulfates.
+A moderately sulfated/passivated battery should jump up quickly, then drop down almost as quickly under its nominal voltage, then gradually rise as it charges/desulfates.
+A badly sulfated battery will jump way up immediately and then take longer to drop down (hours or even days) towards the nominal voltage of the battery.
+This is because if the sulfation/passivation is really thick, it takes a long while to "chip away" at it with the pulsing.

 - Monitor the battery temperature and the voltage as it continues charging/desulfating.
+Heat is bad for your battery.
 Lithium batteries must be monitored constantly, as they can enter thermal runaway and catch on fire.
 ALWAYS KEEP A FIRE EXTINGUISHER READY WHEN CHARGING/DESULFATING LITHIUM BATTERIES.
-Lead acid batteries can off-gas and shoot acid out their vents.
+Lead acid batteries can off-gas and shoot acid out their vents--you want to avoid this by turning down the current.
+Some clever guys have used ice packs (the kind that you can buy at a pharmacy that comes in a cloth pouch) or coolant baths (non-conductive liquid!) to keep the battery cooled.
+You can also buy thermostats that have a temperature probe you can attach to the battery and that turn off the AC mains when the temperature hits the threshold you set (set it slightly above room temperature).

 - Turn off the rocker switch when the voltage reaches about 110% of the nominal voltage.
 NiCd and NiMH battery packs for power tools typically take about 15 minutes to half an hour to reach this point.
 Lithium batteries charge quickly but vary widely depending on capacity.
 Lead-acid batteries take the longest, often hours.
 The voltage should drop and then find a steady value.
 If this value is above the nominal voltage, you are done and can continue with the next step.
 If the voltage drops below the nominal voltage, you can try another pass this cycle, but it is possible that the battery cell or battery pack might not be completely recoverable.